-Endurance International Group (EIG)
+Endurance International Group (EIG).
+Who are they?

 After writing many articles on web hosting, I have seen a running trend.
 This trend is that most hosting companies are owned by themselves.
 The other companies who are not owned by themselves are all owned by the Endurance International Group commonly known as EIG for short.